-3 U.S. Dept. of the Interior, Geological Survey, The Oil and Gas Potential of the Arctic National Wildlife Refuge 1002 Area, Alaska, USGS Open File Report 98-34 (Washington, 1999).
+&lt;sup>3 U.S. Dept. of the Interior, Geological Survey, The Oil and Gas Potential of the Arctic National Wildlife Refuge 1002 Area, Alaska, USGS Open File Report 98-34 (Washington, 1999).
 Summary and Table EA4.

-Oil prices, geologic characteristics, cash flow, and any instruction constraints would be among the most important factors affecting the development rates and production levels associated with given volumes of oil resources.
+Oil prices, geologic characteristics, cash flow, and any construction constraints would be among the major factors affecting development rates and production levels associated with given volumes of oil resources.
 The U.S. Energy Information Administration estimated that, at a relatively fast development rate, production would peak 15-20 years after the start of development, with maximum daily production rates of roughly 0.015% of the resource.
-Production associated with a slower rate would peak about 25 years after the start of development, at a daily rate equal to about 0.0105% of the resource.
+Production at the slower rate would peak about 25 years after the start of development, at a daily rate equal to about 0.0105% of the resource.
 Peak production associated with a technically recoverable resource of 5.0 billion bbl at the faster development rate would be 750,000 bbl per day, roughly 4% of current U.S. petroleum consumption (about 20.5 million bbl per day).
 (For economic impacts of development, see CRS Report RS21030.)